cerndb/hadoop-xrootd/README.md

 docker run --rm -it hadoop-xrootd-connector bash
 ```

-You can then test your connector with
+You can then test your connector with e.g.

 ```
 make clean
 make all